Solihull: Present day

-Despite its proximity to cities like Birmingham to the northwest, Coventry to the east, Worcester to the southwest and the build-up of conurbations around nearby Warwick, Stratford-upon-Avon, the Royal Town of Sutton Coldfield, and Royal Leamington Spa, Solihull maintains its unique and distinct identity and is bordered by greenbelt countryside to the south and east.
+Despite its proximity to cities like Birmingham to the northwest, Coventry to the east, Worcester to the southwest and the built-up of conurbations around nearby Warwick, Stratford-upon-Avon, Sutton Coldfield, and Royal Leamington Spa, Solihull maintains a distinct identity and is bordered by greenbelt countryside to the south and east.

 Solihull itself remains administered by Solihull Metropolitan Borough Council, effectively a unitary authority providing the majority of local government services.
 Regional administrative functions such as policing, fire and public transport are organised through the West Midlands administrative division and combined authority.

 Geography

 Solihull is located in the historic Forest of Arden and on the banks of the River Blythe 127 m (416 ft) above sea level.
 The town, and most of the borough is within the West Midlands Green Belt.

 The town is 8 mi southeast of Birmingham, 14 miles (21 km) west of Coventry, 19 mi northwest of Warwick and 110 mi northwest of London.

-The village of Meriden in the Borough of Solihull was historically regarded as the centre of England and marked the dividing line between England's North and South.
+The village of Meriden in the Borough of Solihull was historically regarded as the centre of England and marked the dividing line between England's north and south.
 A listed stone monument commemorating Meriden's status as 'Centre of England' sits on the village green.
 However, this was discovered to be inaccurate in the 1920s, when the centre of England was in fact calculated to be in Leicestershire.

 Governance

-Local Government Level
+Local government

-Coat of Arms of the former county borough of Solihull commemorating prominent Manorial Lords and Stewards of the town: Argent within two barrulets (for Throckmorton) between in chief as many pierced mullets (for Oddingsells) and in base a Saxon crown (for Princess Cristina) all Gules, a greyhound courant Sable (for Greswold).
+Coat of arms of the former county borough of Solihull commemorating prominent manorial lords and stewards of the town: Argent within two barrulets (for Throckmorton) between in chief as many pierced mullets (for Oddingsells) and in base a Saxon crown (for Princess Cristina) all Gules, a greyhound courant Sable (for Greswold).

 Due to its growth, Solihull was promoted from an urban district to a municipal borough, the honour being bestowed by Princess Margaret, who waved from the balcony of the Old Council House in March 1954.

-The Queen opened the new civic hall in the town in May 1962.
+Queen Elizabeth II opened the new civic hall in the town in May 1962.
 The town became a county borough in 1964.
-In 1974, the Solihull county borough was merged with the rural district surrounding Meriden to form the Metropolitan Borough of Solihull.
+In 1974, the Solihull county borough was merged with Meriden Rural District to form the Metropolitan Borough of Solihull.
 This also includes the districts known as Shirley, Knowle, Dorridge, Balsall Common, Castle Bromwich and Chelmsley Wood.